 - Exercise regularly.
 Exercise is a known mood-booster, and studies show that even just some light exercise can reduce cortisol and adrenaline levels.
 So, schedule a daily walk, swim, or sign up for fitness classes at your local gym.

 - Stay hydrated.
 Did you know that dehydration and stress go hand in hand?
 Studies show that even just being a half a liter dehydrated raises cortisol levels.
 Make sure you’re getting the recommended amount of water every day, which, according to experts, is eight eight-ounce glasses a day.

 - Change up your diet.
 Eat a healthy, well-balanced diet consisting of fresh foods like lean meats, whole grains and plenty of fruits and vegetables to help your body stay strong and better able to fight off stress.

 Carefree Living at Springpoint Senior Living Communities

-If you’re ready to live a maintenance-free lifestyle, Springpoint’s continuing care retirement communities in New Jersey and Delaware are ready to meet your needs!
+If you’re ready to live a maintenance-free lifestyle, Springpoint’s Life Plan communities in New Jersey and Delaware are ready to meet your needs!
 Leave the worries of home responsibilities behind and spend more time on the activities you love most, including building relationships with your new friends.
 For more information about our senior living options, maintenance-free lifestyle and continuum of care, please contact us today.